MediaBrain-SJTU/MedKLIP/README.md

 * Modify the path as you disire, and ```python PreTrain_MedKLIP\train_MedKLIP.py``` to pre-train.

 ## Acknowledge
-We borrow some pre-process code from [AGXnet](https://github.com/batmanlab/AGXNet)
+We borrow some pre-process codes from [AGXnet](https://github.com/batmanlab/AGXNet)

 ## Contact
 If you have any question, please feel free to contact wtzxxxwcy02@sjtu.edu.cn.